malumbreslab/RNAseq_umis/README.md

 ## Description

-Pipeline to analyze 3' mRNA sequencing from FFPE samples and using UMIs (avoid duplications)
+Pipeline to analyze 3' mRNA sequencing from FFPE samples and using UMIs

 ## Table of contents